omicronrex/gms_scheduler_fix/README.md

-# gms_scheduler_fix
 Thread scheduler resolution fix for GM:Studio and GM8.1

-This hack works by providing a fake DBGHELP.DLL stub that sets the scheduler resolution to 1ms, providing a smooth framerate across all studio and 8.1 games.
-The games are unmodified and no hook/patching is done.
+This hack works by providing a fake dll stub that sets the thread scheduler resolution to 1ms, providing a smooth framerate across studio and 8.1 games.
+The games are not hooked or patched, so it's possible to use with steam and it should also be fine for speedrunning communities.

-I'm researching if it's possible to do the same thing for 8.0, however since i can't reproduce the problem myself, development is slower.
+# How to use
+Simply download DBGHELP.DLL and place it next to the game maker 8 game or the studio runner.
+Remember that some studio games are packed, so use a tool like 7z to unpack them (you should be able to see the game .exe, data.win and some miscellaneous data files).
+If a studio game is still packed it won't work.

+# What is scheduler resolution?
+By default, in modern Windows, the thread scheduler resolution is 10 or even ~15.4ms.
+This means, if a thread tries to sleep or time something, it'll get invoked in the next possible interval.
+A coarse resolution means threads sleep very imprecisely, leading to massive frame drops in game maker games as they fail to present frames on time.
+By setting a finer resolution like 1ms, we make sure the game thread is woken up on time to present every frame.

+# What's the catch?
+The dll we're using as a hook isn't important for the games to run, so not much really.
+There are concerns about more power usage by the scheduler running more often, but since we're talking about games, it wouldn't really make much of a difference in the first place since this is expected anyway.

+Moreover, this tool does not help with 8.0 games or issues related to the infamous gm8.x "joystick bug", or large memory allocation issues.
+If you still have problems with 8.0 and 8.1, consider patching them with [gm8x_fix](https://github.com/skyfloogle/gm8x_fix) version 0.3 or newer, as that fixes both the scheduler and the other issues mentioned.